Professional Staff, U.S. House of Representatives - Committee on Science, Space, and Technology

 After launching her career on Wall Street, Talisha transitioned to the social sector to utilize the skills that she had developed at JP Morgan Chase & Co. to create impact in the nonprofit space.
 Talisha is a graduate of Tuskegee University and holds a dual Bachelor of Arts degree in Accounting and Finance.
 Outside of work, Talisha enjoys getting involved in financial literacy endeavors in the community, performing arts, boxing, and running.
 She loves traveling around the world and meeting people from various cultures and learning more about their individual stories.

-Charlyn earned her B.S.B.A. and M.P.A. from the University of Central Florida, and her J.D. from Florida International University-College of Law.
+Charlyn earned her J.D. from Florida International University’s College of Law and her B.S.B.A. and M.P.A. from the University of Central Florida.
 While in law school, Charlyn served as Southern Regional Chair and Attorney General with the National Black Law Students Association (NBLSA).
 In 2015, she was awarded the NBLSA Alumni of the Year award for her exemplary contributions to the legal profession and diligent work advocating on behalf of marginalized communities.

 Charlyn is a native of Jacksonville, Florida and currently resides in Arlington, Virginia.
-In her spare time, she enjoys dancing at BalletNova Center for Dance where she serves as a board member.
-Additionally, she serves as rising chair for the Junior League of Washington’s Leadership Institute, as a commissioner on Arlington County’s Tenant-Landlord Commission and is an active member of Women in Government Relations and Alpha Kappa Alpha Sorority, Inc.
+In her spare time, she enjoys dancing at BalletNova Center for Dance where she serves on the Board of Directors.
+Additionally, she serves as Rising Chair for the Junior League of Washington’s Leadership Institute and as a Leadership Fellows Coach for Alpha Kappa Alpha Sorority, Inc.

 Managing Director, Partnership for Responsible Growth